- Recreational Fisheries

-Washington, Oregon, and California—Sport Fisheries
+Washington, Oregon, and California—Recreational Fisheries

-IPHC Regulatory Area 2A is located off the U.S. West Coast in waters off of Washington (WA), Oregon (OR), and California (CA).
+IPHC Regulatory Area 2A is located off the USA West Coast in waters off Washington (WA), Oregon (OR), and California (CA).
 IPHC sets the overall total allowable catch for the area.
 The IPHC Regulatory Area 2A Catch Sharing Plan as put forth by the Pacific Fishery Management Council and the National Marine Fisheries Service provides the formulas to then allocate Pacific halibut among user groups in IPHC Regulatory Area 2A.

 Please contact the National Marine Fisheries Service or State Fisheries Department representatives for current information on opening dates, local area closures, and bag limits.